Frianz06/JFL-Construction-website-project/README.md

 CSS & JavaScript – for styling and interaction

-SweetAlert – for user-friendly popups and alerts (used in index.php)
+SweetAlert – for user-friendly popups and alerts

 PHPMailer – for handling contact forms and email features